-Join Gabriel Corbett for an in-depth discussion in this video Looking at sheet metal tools, part of Sheet Metal Design with SOLIDWORKS.
+Join Gabriel Corbett for an in-depth discussion in this video Looking at sheet metal tools, part of SOLIDWORKS 2013-2017: Sheet Metal Design.

 By default, the Sheet Metal tools are not shown in SolidWorks.
 So we need to activate the Sheet Metal ribbon.
 Also besides using the tools in the ribbon, we can also access the Sheet Metal toolbar from the file system.
 To get started, let's go ahead and start up with a new file.
 Click on New, click on Part, click on OK.
 And notice the ribbon bar.
 We've got Features, Sketch, and a few others.
 But we don't see Sheet Metal.
 So right-click on any one of these tabs and you'll see all the available toolbars that we can turn on, all the available ribbon bars.
 And we need Sheet Metal, so click on that.